Bizcuit/rtdg_visualizer/README.md

    - Set up a Salesforce Developer Edition org or use an existing sandbox/production org.

 2. **Clone or Download the Project**:
-   - Clone this repository to your local machine: `git clone <repository-url>`
+   - Clone this repository to your local machine: `git clone https://github.com/Bizcuit/rtdg_visualizer.git`
    - Or download the ZIP file and extract it to a local directory.

 3. **Navigate to the Project Directory**: